SarahBeecroft/alpaca_sarek/README.md

 - Ensure your input fastq files and reference genome files are on scratch
 - Prepare your `samplesheet.csv` as per the example in this repo and the documentation from Sarek
 - Prepare your slurm script with the correct parameters for your job

-singularity versions will change- update in config
+- Ensure that the singularity and nextflow module versions are up-to-date in your slurm script and setonix.config file.
+These change over time.

 ## Running the Pipeline